galanonym/.vim/readme.md

     @a - execute macro from register a
     @@ - execute most recent macro
-    4@a - execute macro a four time (when a motion fails, macro execution will stop)
+    4@a - execute macro a four time (when a motion fails, macro execution will stop) :'<,'>norm @a - repeat macro starting at start of a line on lines in range :put a - adds line with macro from register q (visual) "ay - after editing and selecting macros characters it can be yanked back to register

 Execute commands